Terva Leijona

 Terva Leijona ("Tar Lion") is a Finnish liquorice candy with tar flavouring.
-The candy is produced by Cloetta.
+The candy was originally produced by Merijal and is today manufactured by Cloetta.

 It is available in traditional flavours like sugarless, licorice, and salmiakki.
-Leaf has also released a Villi Pohjola (Wild North) mix that contains some of more exotic flavours, such as juniper berry - lemon, cloudberry - licorice and lingonberry - havu (pine/spruce needles).
+Leaf has also released a Villi Pohjola (Wild North) mix that contains more exotic flavours, such as juniper berry - lemon, cloudberry - licorice and lingonberry - havu (pine/spruce needles).
 The candy was invented by Y. W. Jalander.